sabrinek8/student-management/README.md

 ## 📝 License

-This project is part of an academic exercise at ESPRIT Tunisia.
+This project is part of an academic exercise at FST .

 ## 👥 Authors